Jounce/Surge/README.md

 ## Installation

-_The infrastructure and best practices for distributing Swift libraries is currently being developed by the developer community during this beta period of the language and Xcode.
-In the meantime, you can simply add Surge as a git submodule, drag the `Surge.xcodeproj` file into your Xcode project, and add `Surge.framework` as a dependency for your target._
+_The infrastructure and best practices for distributing Swift libraries are currently in flux during this beta period of Swift & Xcode.
+In the meantime, you can add Surge as a git submodule, drag the `Surge.xcodeproj` file into your Xcode project, and add `Surge.framework` as a dependency for your target._

 ---